Which Of The Following Is A Characteristic Of Monopolistic Competition

 1. Many Sellers: Similar to perfect competition, monopolistic competition involves a large number of relatively small firms.
 No single firm holds a significant market share, preventing any one company from dictating market prices.
 This characteristic reduces the likelihood of collusion or price-fixing amongst firms.

 3. Relatively Easy Entry and Exit: While not as easy as in perfect competition, entry and exit barriers are relatively low in monopolistic competition.
 This means new firms can enter the market relatively easily, although it may require investment in branding and product differentiation.
 This free flow ensures that the market remains competitive and prevents excessive profits in the long run.
-However, compared to perfect competition, there are some sunk costs associated with brand development that may create some barriers to entry.
+Still, compared to perfect competition, there are some sunk costs associated with brand development that may create some barriers to entry.

 4. Some Control Over Price: Because of product differentiation, firms in monopolistic competition have some control over their pricing.
 They are not price takers like firms in perfect competition.
 They can raise prices slightly without losing all their customers.
-However, this control is limited; excessive price increases will drive customers to competitors offering similar products at lower prices.
+Still, this control is limited; excessive price increases will drive customers to competitors offering similar products at lower prices.
 This balance between pricing power and competition is a defining characteristic of this market.

 5. Non-Price Competition: Given the emphasis on product differentiation, firms in monopolistic competition engage heavily in non-price competition.
 This involves activities like advertising, branding, and product innovation to differentiate their offerings and attract customers.
 These efforts aim to build brand loyalty and shift demand curves.
 The expenditure on marketing and advertising is a significant aspect of this competitive landscape, distinguishing it from purely price-driven markets.